-J. Elliott Cunningham, Westgate Marketing is an accomplished marketing strategist with a career distinguished by impressive achievements in driving marketing initiatives generating outstanding returns utilizing a “positioning” approach to marketing, sales, and advertising.
+J. Elliott Cunningham, Westgate Marketing, is an accomplished marketing strategist and co-author of the Social Media Magnet course-ware and live practicum taught at Universities like; Belmont, Methodist, James Madison, Penn State and more.
+His career is distinguished by impressive achievements in driving marketing initiatives generating outstanding returns utilizing a “positioning” approach to marketing, sales, and advertising.
 He has provided guidance, advice and solutions implementing strategic plans partnering closely with owners, presidents, banks and top executives improving profitable sales and cash flows, capable of managing multiple, concurrently running environments with outstanding achievements.
 Elliott knows how to identify and capitalize on unique opportunities to drive revenues and responsibilities for strategic market planning, product introduction, sales, pricing, packaging, broadcast promotions, media strategy, retail distribution, advertising, and budgeting/forecasting.
 He has directed acquisitions of numerous companies; initial analysis, due diligence and contract negotiations.

 “The potential for market growth in this decade is unprecedented,” said Cunningham.
 “My vision and principals have proven success at building successful companies that challenge traditional business models.”